 Exploring themes of greed and its terrible consequences, Gamera vs. Barugon is an entertaining, if sometimes slow, Gamera outing.
 Perhaps the best of the original Showa run of Gamera films, Gamera vs. Barugon mixes interesting human drama with a menacing lizard monstrosity, and marks Gamera’s first colour appearance.

 The scheming Onodera (Kōji Fujiyama), oblivious Keisuke (Kojiro Hongo), and chipper Kawajiri (Yuzo Hayakawa) are sent by a World War II veteran to an island in the South Pacific to retrieve a large opal hidden during the war.
-After venturing into the ‘valley of rainbows’ (called so and feared by the island natives) Onodera lets Kawajiri die and leaves Keisuke for dead.
+After venturing into the ‘valley of rainbows’ (called so and feared by the island residents) Onodera lets Kawajiri die and leaves Keisuke for dead.
 Onodera then takes the opal and returns to Japan.
-Keisuke wakes to find he’s been taken care of by Karen (Kyoko Enami), an island native.
+Keisuke wakes to find he’s been taken care of by Karen (Kyoko Enami), an island resident.
 En route to Japan, Onodera accidentally exposes the opal to infrared rays, exacerbating the growth of the organism within: Barugon.
 Karen and Keisuke return to Japan, armed with knowledge that could help stop the now-giant lizard.

 What’s unique here is that one of the main protagonists is part of the depiction of greed.
 Unlike Toho’s Mothra (1961) or Mothra vs. Godzilla (1964), wherein the main characters stand clearly opposed to the greed around them, Gamera vs. Barugon presents us with a lead (Keisuke) who shares culpability for the arrival of the monster, Barugon.